 The treatment of the woman taken in adultery in the Christ tale, is quite pertinent in light of the Friendless One’s similar sins.
 Though pilloried by society, like that nude statue of a woman lashed to the stake alongside the other erotic artwork and French postcards decorating the Musketeer’s love nest, a sympathetic Griffith never condemned his female characters for falling from grace, holding out hope for their spiritual redemption.
 Numbing herself to the little wife’s pleas, the Friendless One initially refuses to be moved for instance, though a telling, baleful tear escapes her eyes nonetheless.
 In such scenes of contrition and remorse, Cooper transforms her character into the moving vision of a repentant Magdalene.
 An emotional firestorm in her unforgettably dynamic big moments, Cooper, in a movie teeming with excellent actors and exceptional turns, drew out of herself what is, to my way of thinking, one of the supreme acting achievements of the time.
-Registering an astonishing array of fervently expressed, deeply felt passions, this must have been an incredibly taxing, physically exhausting, spiritually draining workout, requiring the actress to be put through the emotional wringer.
+Registering an astonishing array of fervently felt passions, this must have been an incredibly taxing, physically exhausting, spiritually draining workout, requiring the actress to be put through the emotional wringer.
 The results were nothing if not Oscar-worthy.

 Following her success in Intolerance, Griffith approached Cooper with the prospect of appearing in a version of the Rubaiyat of Omar Khayyam he was developing, with the intention of promoting her to stardom, but it was already too late.
 Having secretly wed Raoul Walsh, the actress skipped over to Fox to work near her husband.
 But her new company was not known for its creative ambition.
 As Eve Golden states in Vamp, Fox’s biggest star at the time, Theda Bara, “would have given her eyeteeth for a project as (creatively) fulfilling as Intolerance.”
-Apart from her warmly admired, long lost version of Evangeline, Cooper never again delivered on the dramatic flash viewers momentarily caught sight of in Intolerance.
+Apart from her warmly admired, long lost version of Evangeline, Cooper never again delivered on the dramatic flash viewers momentarily caught sight of here.
 But at least her talents were given their brief season in the sun by Griffith.
 Having reached her dramatic peak as an emotional actress in Intolerance, this golden standard would have been one hard act to follow.